websavers/pick-giveaway-winner/readme.txt

 1. This is how the winner selection screen looks right after you've chosen a winner or winners.

 == Changelog ==

+= 1.3 =
+* Changed the way the dropdown list of posts is generated and limited it to the most recent 100 posts to avoid trouble people were having if they had more than a thousand posts.

 = 1.1 =
 * Removed wpdb::prepare() errors you might see when running the plugin in Wordpress 3.5 and up.